1990 Pacific typhoon season: Typhoon Abe (Iliang)

 Forming on August 23 from a tropical disturbance, the depression which would eventually develop into Typhoon Abe initially tracked in a steady west-northwestward direction.
 As a result of an intense monsoon surge, the system's trajectory briefly changed to an eastward then northward path before returning to its original track.
 Abe only intensified by a small amount between 0000 UTC August 24 and 0600 UTC August 27 due to the disruptive effects of the surge, and on August 30, Abe peaked in intensity as a Category 2-equivalent typhoon on the Saffir–Simpson hurricane wind scale.
 After peaking in intensity, Abe crossed the Ryukyu Islands and the East China Sea, making landfall in China where it affected the provinces of Zhejiang and Jiangsu before entering the Yellow Sea, crossing South Korea, and finally transitioning into an extratropical cyclone.

 Typhoon Abe killed 108–195 people after it caused flooding and landslides in the Philippines and Taiwan, ravaged coastal areas of China, and brought high waves to Japan.
 Abe, which is responsible for killing 108 in China, affected half of Zhejiang's land area and a fourth of its population, leaving thousands homeless and causing ¥3.5 billion yuan (RMB, $741.5–743 million USD) to be lost in damages.
 Additional damage and one fatality occurred in Okinawa Prefecture in Japan, where at least ¥890 million yen (JPY, US$6 million) in damage was caused.

 Typhoon Becky (Heling)

 Tropical Storm Becky, having developed on August 20, hit northern Luzon on the 26th as a strong tropical storm.
 It strengthened over the South China Sea to an 80 mph typhoon, and hit northern Vietnam at that intensity on the 29th.
 The lowest station pressure measured at a weather station in Ba Đồn on August 29 was 987.0 hPa.
 Becky was responsible for killing 32 people and causing heavy flooding.

-Tropical Storm Cecil
+Tropical Depression Cecil

 Cecil hit China.
 Despite being weak, Cecil caused intense flooding.
 Numerous homes were inundated and landslides were reported.
 42 people were killed.